VITObelgium/asb-usecases/README.md

 ###### Actual NDVI calculation:

-As simple as this:
+As simple as:

     # compute NDVI
     NDVI=(B8-B4)/(B8+B4)

-###### Saving this part to out_dir:
+###### Saving the part to out_dir:

-Currently xarray supports to save DataSets (not DataArrays) to file, which needs a little preparation.
+Currently xarray supports to save DataSets (not DataArrays) to file, which then needs a little preparation.

     # cosmetics being able to save to netcdf
     NDVI.attrs['crs']=B4i.attrs['crs']
     NDVI=NDVI.assign_coords({'band':["NDVI"]})

-Files are saved to *out_dir* under a random name starting with *part_*:
+Each NDVI process will save to *out_dir* using a random name starting with *part_*:

     # Save to file
     outFile=str(Path(out_dir,"part_"+uuid.uuid4().hex))
     result=NDVI.to_dataset('band')
     result.to_netcdf(outFile, engine='h5netcdf')

+This concludes developing the actual code of the NDVI calculator.
+The next step is to upload it to ASB.

 ##### Generating the process

-Go to Processes -> New Process and create a new process similar to:
+Go to **Processes -> New Process** and create a new process similar to:

 <img src="resources/demo_gettingstarted/ndvicalc_createprocess.png" width="400"/><br><em>Figure: creating the process</em>

-This will bring you to the process's page.
-Click twice (asks for a confirmation) on *New version*, then drag and drop both process wrapper and requirements files:
+This will bring you to the process's page. **Click twice** (asks for a confirmation) on **New version**, then **drag and drop** both process wrapper and requirements files:

 <img src="resources/demo_gettingstarted/ndvicalc_uploadprocess.png" width="400"/><br><em>Figure: uploading the wrapper and requirements</em>

-Next the process needs to be build (assembling the docker container) by clicking on the build tab and *Build*:
+Next the process needs to be built (assembling the docker container), this is done by **clicking on the build tab** and **Build**:

 <img src="resources/demo_gettingstarted/ndvicalc_buildprocess.png" width="400"/><br><em>Figure: building the process</em>

-When the progress becomes green, the process is ready to be released by clicking on *Build and release*.
+When the progress becomes green, the process is ready to be released via **Build and release**.
-When that is finished, it can be used in any workflow.
+When that is finished (progress becomes green again), the process is ready to be used in workflows.

 #### Joiner

-Again, this is a builtin pocess.
+Once again, this is a builtin pocess.
-It waits until all the upstream dynamic processes finish and puts 'success' on its single output in case of no failures.
+It waits until all the upstream dynamic processes finish and puts 'success' on its single output if there were no failures.

 #### Maximum collector

 This process will lookup the outputs of the *compute_ndvi*s on the file system, and combine them by always choosing the maximum value at the same pixels.
-The procedure of creating this process is very similar to the one of *compute_ndvi*, following that:
+The procedure of creating this process is very similar to the one of *compute_ndvi*:

-* create an empty process wrapper with:
+* **create an empty process wrapper** with:
-  * Inputs: status and outputFile, both user strings.
-Status will receive the information from the joiner if all went well so far and outputFile will b store the filename of the merged result.
+  * Inputs: *status* and *outputFile*, both user strings.
+Status will receive the information from the joiner if all went well so far and outputFile will store the filename of the merged result.
-  * Outputs: result (outputfile/fileName)
+  * Outputs: *result* user string (outputFile repeated)
   * same resources as *compute_ndvi*
 * we will also need the same *requirements.txt* file

-The complete process wrapper for the collector will look like this:
+The complete code process wrapper for the collector looks like this:

     #!/usr/bin/python